deveworld/ponderTTT/README.md

 ```

 ### 4. Evaluation (Benchmarks)
-Use `ponderttt.evaluation.benchmarks` for HumanEval/MBPP/ClassEval.
+Use `ponderttt.evaluation.benchmarks` for HumanEval/MBPP.
 Code execution is unsafe and gated by `PONDER_TTT_ALLOW_UNSAFE_BENCHMARKS=1`.
 Only set this in a sandboxed environment.

 ### 5. Checkpointing
 Models are saved using [Orbax](https://github.com/google/orbax).
 Checkpoints capture the full NNX state, including the Gating Network, TTT parameters, and optimizer state.

 ## Project Status
-- **Complete**: Pure NNX GPT-2, TTT Layer with Continuous Gating, End-to-End Differentiable Training Loop, Budget-Awareness, Comparison Script, Checkpointing (Orbax), Benchmarks (HumanEval, MBPP, ClassEval).
+- **Complete**: Pure NNX GPT-2, TTT Layer with Continuous Gating, End-to-End Differentiable Training Loop, Budget-Awareness, Comparison Script, Checkpointing (Orbax), Benchmarks (HumanEval, MBPP).
 - **In Progress**: Large-scale fine-tuning experiments and OOD (Out-of-Distribution) testing.

 See `PLAN.md` for the detailed research roadmap.